-The Nominating & Governance Committee engages national search firms that specialize in identifying and evaluating director candidates.
-As described above, the Nominating & Governance Committee will also consider candidates recommended by shareholders for inclusion in the search process.
+The Nominating & Governance Committee will also, from time to time, engage national search firms that specialize in identifying and evaluating director candidates.

 Once a person has been identified by the Nominating & Governance Committee as a potential candidate, the Nominating & Governance Committee may collect and review publicly available information regarding the person to assess whether the person should be considered further.
-If the Nominating & Governance Committee determines that the candidate warrants further consideration, the Chairman or a member of the Nominating & Governance Committee utilizes a recognized search firm to review the candidate's qualifications and background.
+If the Nominating & Governance Committee determines that the candidate warrants further consideration, the Chair or a member of the Nominating & Governance Committee utilizes a recognized search firm to review the candidate's qualifications and background.
 Generally, if the person expresses a willingness to be considered and to serve on the Board, the Nominating & Governance Committee requests information from the candidate, reviews the person's accomplishments and qualifications, including in light of any other candidates that the Nominating & Governance Committee might be considering, and conducts one or more interviews with the candidate.
 Generally, Nominating & Governance Committee members may conduct additional due diligence on the candidate.
 The Nominating & Governance Committee's evaluation process does not vary based on whether or not a candidate is recommended by a shareholder, although the number of shares held by the recommending shareholder and the length of time that such shares have been held may be taken into consideration.